aKThapa/C-Prime-and-Semi-Prime-Numbers/README.md

 Every thing is commented so that it is easier to understand what every step of the code is doing

-A prime number is a nubmer that is only divisible by itself and 1
+So a prime number is a nubmer that is only divisible by itself and 1

 For e.g [2, 3, 5, 7, 11, 13, 17, 19]